tailcallhq/tailcallhq.github.io/docs/config-generation.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# GraphQL Configuration Generation with Tailcall

 ## What is Configuration Generation?

-Configuration generation is the process of automatically generating graphQL configurations from the various sources such as **REST Endpoints**, **Proto files** and already existing **GraphQL configuration** files.
+Configuration generation is the process of automatically generating graphQL configurations from the various sources such as **REST Endpoints**, **gRPC** and already existing **GraphQL configuration** files.

-### Problems It Solves

-Configuration generation with Tailcall addresses several critical challenges in creating and maintaining GraphQL configurations, ensuring streamlined and error-free processes.

-1. **Consistency**: By automatically generating schemas, types etc. Tailcall maintains a consistent structure, making it easier to manage and understand the API.
-2. **Efficiency**:
-   - **Time Savings**: Significantly reduces the time required to generate and update GraphQL configurations by automating the process, allowing developers to focus on core functionalities.
-   - **Quick Migration**: Enables rapid migration from REST or Protbuff to GraphQL, transforming complex API structures into GraphQL schemas within minutes.
-3. **Error Reduction**:
-   - **Minimized Human Errors**: Automates the tedious and error-prone task of manually writing GraphQL configurations, ensuring accuracy and reducing the risk of mistakes.
-   - **Accurate Type Mapping**: Automatically maps API responses to GraphQL types, ensuring correct and precise type definitions without manual intervention.

-By addressing these challenges, Tailcall enhances the development workflow, making the process of creating and managing GraphQL configurations more reliable, efficient, and error-free.

 ### Why is it Hard to Write GraphQL Schemas by Hand?